Hamburger Menu to X

 Slip and Fall Injuries

-Falling on a wet floor or tripping over an obstacle often causes workers to brace themselves, resulting in severe rotator cuff tears, knee ligament damage, or fractured kneecaps
+Falling on a wet floor or tripping over an obstacle often causes workers to brace themselves, resulting in severe rotator cuff tears, knee ligament damage, or fractured kneecaps.

 Heavy Lifting